 For example, the Payment Card Industry (PCI) requirements govern how enterprises that deal with people’s credit card information must manage their services.
 Some of these requirements involve knowing what’s on the device.
 If you fall into this category, you likely already use tools like Venafi, Airwatch, or Casper.

 Are there options other than API integrations for certificate management?
+DA:

 Another option is Simple Certificate Enrollment Protocol (SCEP).
 This requires a SCEP agent on the device, and works in conjunction with enterprise device management software.
 The software sends a script down to the device, telling it to go get a cert and providing the configuration information to hit the SCEP service.